-The Senior Leadership team and UPS/TLR teachers with curriculum responsibility areas will monitor their subject throughout the school by:
+The Senior Leadership team and UPS/TLR teachers with curriculum responsibility areas will monitor their subject throughout the school using:

 - Snapshots

 - Lesson Observations

 - Book scrutiny

 - Assessment levels

 - Progress data

-- IRIS video evidence

 This policy will be reviewed every two years by the Senior Leadership team and Curriculum committee.
 At every review, the policy will be shared with the full governing body.